 - Include both quantity and value for all Feed Fed. - Review livestock enterprise reports and correct obvious errors in feed efficiencies and other efficiency factors. - Dairy Specific - Combine Dairy and Dairy Replacements where appropriate.
-If these are not combined, they will not be included in the Annual Report or FINBIN database. - Dairy Hauling and Trucking For dairy operations, Hauling and Trucking expenses should only include milk hauling.
-Use the Marketing expense category for milk marketing costs and related cull cow marketing. - SCC enter as a whole number, not in thousands.
-Ex: Enter 100,000 not 100. - Be sure to enter Total pounds of protein sold and Total pounds of fat sold on the 'Other Information' tab of the dairy enterprise.
+If these are not combined, they will not be included in the Annual Report or FINBIN database. - Dairy Hauling and Trucking - For dairy operations, Hauling and Trucking expenses should only include milk hauling. - Marketing expense is used for milk marketing & cull cow marketing costs. - SCC (somatic cell count) enter as a whole number, not in thousands. - o Ex: Enter 100,000 not 100. - Be sure to enter Total pounds of protein sold and Total pounds of fat sold on the 'Other Information' tab of the dairy enterprise.
 This is not an optional entry.
+This is used to calculate the Energy Corrected Milk value.